JGefroh/Roadmap/README.md

 Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency | DeMarco, Tom | 3 The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded | Watkins, Michael D. | 2
-The Five Dysfunctions of a Team | Lencioni, Patrick | 4 The Mythical Man Month: Essays on Software Engineering | Brooks Jr., Frederick | 2 The One Thing You Need to Know | Buckingham, Marcus | 3 Turn the Ship Around!: A True Story of Turning Followers into Leaders | Marquet, David | 5
+The Five Dysfunctions of a Team | Lencioni, Patrick | 4 The Five Temptations of a CEO | Lencioni, Patrick | 3 The Mythical Man Month: Essays on Software Engineering | Brooks Jr., Frederick | 2 The One Thing You Need to Know | Buckingham, Marcus | 3 Turn the Ship Around!: A True Story of Turning Followers into Leaders | Marquet, David | 5